GIC (sovereign wealth fund): Financial institutions

+In September 2012, GIC increased its stake in the China Pacific Insurance Group from 2.3% to 10.61% for $700 million.
+In 2014, GIC led a $150 million funding round into payment processing company Square.
+In March 2017 GIC acquired Allfunds Bank together with Hellman & Friedman for €1.8 billion.
+In the same year, it was reported that GIC would purchase a 10% stake in British specialist bank OakNorth for £90 million and that the fund reduced its holding in UBS from 5.1% to 2.7%.

+In December 2023, GIC acquired Cinven's shares in Miller and became the majority shareholder of the UK specialist insurance and reinsurance broker.
+In 2024, the fund participated in a share sale of Monzo, valuing the company at $5.9 billion.
+In May 2025, GIC invested into Citco.

 Performance

 In 2008, GIC published for the first time a report containing information on its 20-year returns and more information on how it is managed and governed, and how it invests Singapore's foreign reserves.

 GIC does not disclose the amount of funds it manages and its annual profit and loss.
 Revealing the exact amount would expose the full size of Singapore's financial reserves and make it easier for speculators to attack the Singapore dollar during periods of vulnerability.

 Since 2011, GIC had also published the 5-year and 10-year nominal rates of return to provide a sense of the ongoing medium-term investment performance, even while GIC maintains its sights on the long term.
 It included two composite portfolios and volatility statistics to reflect the level of portfolio risk and to offer perspective in reading the 5-year and 10-year figures.

 For the year ended 31 March 2017, its annualised 20-year real rate of return was 3.7%.
 In USD nominal terms, GIC achieved an annualised return of 5.1%, 4.3% and 5.7% for the 5-year, 10-year and 20-year time periods respectively.

-In August 2021, their estimates also put the total figure of AUM at US$744 billion – or just over S$1 trillion, for the first time in GIC’s history after a 37.5 per cents in return.
+In August 2021, their estimates also put the total figure of AUM at US$744 billion – or just over S$1 trillion, for the first time in GIC's history after a 37.5 per cents in return.